IRS Meets Relaying: Joint Resource Allocation and Passive Beamforming Optimization: Simulation Results

 \section{Simulation Results}

 In this section, we present simulation results to examine the performance of the proposed relaying IRS-assisted communication system.
 Under a three-dimensional (3D) Cartesian coordinate system, we assume that the AP, IRS, IRS controller, and user are located at $(0, 1, 2)$, $(50, 0, 1)$, $(50, 0.3, 1.5)$, and $(d_0, 1, 1)$ in meter (m), respectively, as shown in Fig.~\ref{Simulation}, where $d_0$ denotes the horizontal distance between the AP and the user.
 For the IRS, we consider the uniform planar array (UPA) consisting of $M=20 \times 20 =400$ elements with half-wavelength spacing placed alone the $x-z$ plane.
 The distance-dependent channel path loss is modeled as $\gamma=\gamma_0/ d^\alpha$, where $\gamma_0$ denotes the reference path gain at the distance of 1~m which is set as $\gamma_0=-30$~dB for all individual links, $d$ denotes the propagation distance, and $\alpha$ denotes the path loss exponent.
 Since the IRS controller and the IRS reflecting elements are co-located with very short distances, the IRS$\rightarrow$controller channel ${\bm h}_{\rm IC}=[h_{{\rm IC}, 1},\ldots, h_{{\rm IC}, M}]$ is modeled by the near-field line-of-sight (LoS) channel with the $m$-th channel coefficient given by $h_{{\rm IC}, m}=\frac{\sqrt{\gamma_0}}{d_{{\rm IC}, m}} e^{-\frac{j 2\pi d_{{\rm IC}, m}}{\lambda}}$, where $d_{{\rm IC}, m}$ is the distance between the $m$-th IRS element and the IRS controller, and $\lambda= 0.05$ m is the wavelength.
-Due to the relatively larger distance and random scattering between the AP and the user, the AP$\rightarrow$user channel $h_{\rm AU}$ is characterized by Rayleigh fading with the path loss exponent of $3$; while the remaining channels, i.e., $\left\{{\bm h}_{\rm AI}, h_{\rm AC}, {\bm g}_{\rm IU}, g_{\rm CU}\right\}$ are modeled by Rician fading with the Rician factor of $10$~dB and the path loss exponent of $2.5$.
-The transmit power of the AP and the IRS controller is set as $P_A=P_C= P=8$ dBm, and the noise power at the IRS controller and the user is set as $\sigma^2=-50$ dBm.
+Due to the relatively larger distance and random scattering between the AP and the user, the AP$\rightarrow$user channel $h_{\rm AU}$ is characterized by Rayleigh fading with the path loss exponent of $3$; while the remaining channels, i.e., $\left\{{\bm h}_{\rm AI}, h_{\rm AC}, {\bm g}_{\rm IU}, g_{\rm CU}\right\}$ are modeled by Rician fading with the Rician factor of $10$~dB and the path loss exponent of $2.5$. \rev{The noise power at the IRS controller and the user is set as $\sigma^2=-50$ dBm, and the transmit power of the AP and the IRS controller is set as $P_A=P_C=8$ dBm so as to keep the same (constant) transmit power in the considered system with or without IRS controller relaying for fair comparison.}